Instant Runoff Voting and the Reinforcement Paradox: Introduction

 Reinforcement paradoxes have received attention in the social choice literature due to their interesting and surprising nature, much like other paradoxes to which IRV is susceptible, such as upward or downward monotonicity paradoxes.
-However, unlike monotonicity paradoxes, IRV's susceptibility to reinforcement paradoxes has direct administrative implications: all ballots must be transmitted—either electronically or physically—to a central counting location.
-In contrast, a simpler system like plurality allows each precinct to report vote totals individually, and a winner can be determined by summing these across precincts.
-Due to IRV’s vulnerability to reinforcement paradoxes, precinct-by-precinct counting is not possible.
-As a result, IRV ballot tabulation may experience administrative delays that would not occur with methods like plurality.
+However, unlike monotonicity paradoxes, IRV's susceptibility to reinforcement paradoxes has direct administrative implications: to determine the IRV winner, it is not sufficient to know the winner (either plurality or IRV) at each precinct.
+Instead, complete information about the numbers of ballots with each different ranking must be transmitted—either electronically or physically—to a central counting location and collated before the IRV winner can be determined.
+By contrast, a voting method like plurality (or a scoring rule) allows each precinct to simply report the number of first-place (and possible second-place, etc.) votes for each candidate, and for the winner to be determined by summing these results across precincts.
+As a result, IRV ballot tabulation and the subsequent determination of the winner is of necessity more complicated than with methods like plurality.
 Thus, a study of reinforcement paradoxes is motivated by practical as well as theoretical considerations.

 Our work in this paper connects to three previous strands of the literature concerning IRV and voting paradoxes.
-The first gives conditions on a preference profile which characterize when an election demonstrates a given paradox.
+The first gives conditions on a preference profile which characterize when an election is susceptible to a given paradox.
 Examples are Lepelley et al. \cite{LCB96}, Miller \cite{Mi17}, and Ornstein and Norman \cite{ON14}, which characterize the three-candidate profiles which demonstrate an upward or downward monotonicity paradox under IRV.
 Similarly, Graham-Squire \cite{GS24} characterizes three-candidate profiles which demonstrate a no-show paradox under IRV, including profiles which contain partial ballots.
 Kamwa et al. \cite{KMT23} study a variety of voting rules, but in particular provide conditions under which three-candidate profiles produce paradoxes such as negative participation paradoxes under IRV.